Is there anything more idyllic than overlooking a piazza with a glass of wine in hand in an Italian city that seems right from a postcard?

-Here the ten classic cocktails drinks you must try when you travel to Italy:
+Here are ten typical Italian cocktails to try when you travel to Italy:

 The Milano-Torino Cocktail